iTwin/bis-schemas/Domains/Civil/Bridges/CivilInfrastructureFramework/CifRoads.remarks.md

 # CifRoads

-iModelBridge schema used by the CivilBridge, containing aspect classes aimed to provide a similar user-experience as OpenRoads Designer with respect to properties.
+iModelBridge schema used by the Civil iModel Bridge while publishing OpenRoads Designer (ORD) datasets.
+The aspect classes contained within this schema aim to provide a similar user-experience with respect to ORD properties, as well as make its data available for re-purposing.

-NOTE: Currently under development.
-This schema should not be used for production workflows.
-Data created using this schema is not supported and may not be upgradable.
+This schema should not be considered the aligned BIS schema for the Road domain.